lucasmoura/deep_learning_blog/content/posts/automatic-star-rating-for-movie-reviews-part-1.md

 One of my favorite hobbies in the world is watching movies.
-Usually, if I stay one week without watching a new movie I feel that something is wrong, After watching a movie, I almost read reviews from different critics on the Internet, to look into different opnioms about the movie I just saw or just to learn something new about movie in general.
+Usually, if I stay one week without watching a new movie I feel that something is wrong, After watching a movie, I almost read reviews from different critics on the Internet, to look into different opinions about the movie I just saw or just to learn something new about movie in general.
 Most of the critics that I read rate their movies using the "star" rating, where a movie get a rate ranging from one to five stars.